Reviews You Can Rely On

 Credit: Jenna Ammerman

-The Cloud Stinger, Logitech G635, HyperX Cloud Revolver S, and Epos Game One all proved exceptionally easy to use.
-The majority of these models have controls right on the headset.
-These wired headsets have more than adequate cord lengths, with the shortest being the Logitech G635 at 9.35 feet.
+The Cloud Stinger, HyperX Cloud Revolver S, and Epos Game One proved exceptionally easy to use.
+The majority of these models have controls right on the headset and have a more than adequate cord length.

 Credit: Jenna Ammerman

-Muting the mic is easy on the Game One and the Cloud Stinger and is accomplished by simply lifting the mic.
-The Logitech G635 offers two options, allowing you to mute the mic by hitting the button or by lifting the mic.
-Whereas the HyperX Cloud Revolver S has a mute button.
-All four devices have a detachable cable, while the Cloud Stinger and Logitech also have detachable mics.
-None of these, except for the Logitech G635, have the option to enable a mic sidetone, but the open back design of the Game One renders one unnecessary.
+Muting the mic is easy on the Game One and the Cloud Stinger, accomplished by simply lifting the mic.
+The HyperX Cloud Revolver S has a mute button.
+All three devices have a detachable cable, while the Cloud Stinger also has a detachable mic.
+None of these have the option to enable a mic sidetone, but the open back design of the Game One renders one unnecessary.

-gaming headset - we hope this review helps you find the right headset to take your...
+gaming headset - we hope our article has helped you discover the right headset for...

 Conclusion